alexklbuckley/kohadevbox/README.md

   $ vagrant up
 ```

-This will launch the default OS (Debian Jessie).
+This will launch the default OS (Debian Stretch).
 If you want another one, you need to
 specify it like this:

 ```